basileazh/ezazml/README.md

 ### Services Defined in Terraform Code
 The Terraform configuration in this package deploys the following services:
-- Azure Machine Learning Instance
+- Machine Learning Workspace
-- 1 Resource Group containing all resources
+- Resource Group containing all resources
-- 1 Storage Account with Blob Container
+- Storage Account with Blob Container
-- 1 Application and Service Principal
+- Application and Service Principal
-- 1 User registered in Azure AD and to the application
+- User registered in Azure AD and to the application
-- 1 Key Vault with 2 secrets
+- Key Vault with 2 secrets
-  - 1 for the application client_id
+  - application (SPN) client_id
-  - 1 for the application password
+  - application (SPN) password
-- 1 Container Registry
+- Container Registry
-- 1 Application Insights
+- Application Insights

 ### Instructions for Deployment